-Felix Sater, a twice-convicted felon and former senior business advisor to Donald Trump, was granted access to visit the Obama White House in 2010 as part of a delegation of Hasidic Jews.
+Felix Sater, a former senior business advisor to Donald Trump, was granted access to visit the Obama White House in 2010 as part of a delegation of Hasidic Jews.

 Sater’s name appears on the list of 100 White House visitors associated with American Friends of Lubavitch, which represents the international Chabad-Lubavitch movement in Washington.

 The Obama administration released logs of White House visitors, a practice that the Trump administration has discontinued.

 Sater has come under scrutiny for his relationship to Donald Trump.
 Sater worked for Bayrock, a development firm with offices in Trump Tower that partnered to build Trump SoHo.
 For six months in 2010, Sater went to work for Trump directly, carrying a Trump Organization business card that described him as a “senior advisor to Donald Trump.”